 Consumers are demanding environmental awareness from brands.
-If brands don’t deliver, they risk more than just losing a few customers: They risk negative brand exposure on social media and in the news, which can have a devastating effect on sales.
+If brands don’t pivot to green logistics operations, they risk more than just losing a few customers: They risk negative brand exposure on social media and in the news, which can have a devastating effect on sales.

 Here’s the ironic part: Consumerism is inherently bad for the environment.